Paper Soldiers: Plot

-Shawn attends his mother's funeral with his girlfriend Monique and their son, and among others, his friends Burtie and Johnny.
-Burtie tries to convince Shawn to do some theft jobs, which Shawn declines at first.
-One day, Shawn goes to see his parole officer and she informs him that his next urine test needs to be clean and that he must keep his job at the beeper shop.
-Shawn arrives to work and receives his check, becoming upset at how low his payment is.
-After seeing the electricity at his house get cut off, he decides to accept Burtie's offer.
-Their first heist is a failure but they do another job the following day, this time accompanied by Johnny.
+Shawn attends his mother's funeral with his girlfriend Monique and their son.
+His friend Burtie tries to convince Shawn to do some theft jobs, which Shawn declines.
+Shawn's parole officer then informs him that his next urine test needs to be clean and that he must keep his job at the beeper shop.
+Frustrated with his low paycheck and utilities being turned off, he decides to accept Burtie's offer and they begin robbing homes.
 Shawn is happy, as he is receiving more money with burglaries than he gets at his job.

-Shawn and his friend Stu, just released from jail, decide to rob a house and discover it belongs to a famous boxer.
-A neighbor spots them breaking in, and they flee.
-Nearby detectives Johnson and Travis receive the report and a car chase ensues as the detectives chase Shawn and Stu.
+Shawn and his friend Stu, just released from jail, decide to rob a house.
+A neighbor spots them and they flee.
+Detectives Johnson and Travis receive the report and a car chase ensues.
 Shawn escapes, but Stu is arrested.

 With Burtie in jail, Shawn visits Burtie's brother Will and asks to join his crew.
 Will accepts and trains him.
-On Shawn's next burglary job, he is chastised by Will and his partner Larry (who doesn't like Shawn), for using a crowbar to break into a home.
-Will cuts the wire of the alarm and they are able to steal the jewelry.
-The next day, they break into another home.

-Will sees a wire is cut and they notice the back door is open.
-When they walk in, they find thieves (Damon Dash and Memphis Bleek) robbing the home.
+Will's partner Larry joins the two on a house job.
+Will sees a security system wire is cut and they notice the back door is open.
+When they walk in, they find Damon Dash and Memphis Bleek robbing the home.
 Much to Shawn's surprise, the two are already familiar with Will and Larry, and they agree to find what they can there and split the earnings.
 Shawn and Johnny later rob Jay-Z's home.